Lizw14/Super-CLEVR/README.md

 ------------
 ## Dataset
-Super-CLEVR contains 30k images of vehicles (from [the UDA-Part Dataset](https://qliu24.github.io/udapart/)) randomly placed in the scenes, with 10 question-answer pairs for each image.
+Super-CLEVR contains 30k images of vehicles (from [UDA-Part](https://qliu24.github.io/udapart/)) randomly placed in the scenes, with 10 question-answer pairs for each image.
 The vehicles have part annotations and so the objects in the images can have distinct part attributes.

 Here [[link]](https://www.cs.jhu.edu/~zhuowan/zhuowan/SuperCLEVR/obj_part_list/all_objects.html) is the list of objects and parts in Super-CLEVR scenes.